Aquarium Snail Types: Meet the Right Match for Your Tank

 Nassarius Snails

 These attractive snails are native to the eastern Pacific Ocean and the Caribbean.
 They are brown with a reticulated pattern over an elongated shell.
-This family of snails are great scavengers and burrow through the substrate to eat detritus.
+This family of snails is a great scavenger and burrows through the substrate to eat detritus.

 Saltwater Snails to Avoid

 Many types of snails are predatory and will harm other inhabitants of your aquarium.
-According to ReefCleaners.org, the following species are predatory or harmful and should be avoided:
+The following species are predatory or harmful and should be avoided:

 • Bumble bee snail